Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ;
 ```

-Looking good, we will see what **DOWNSTREAM** means here in just a minute. lets run some quick sanity checks and hydrate this table by manually refreshing the DT.
+Looking good, we will see what **DOWNSTREAM** means here in just a minute. let's run some quick sanity checks and hydrate this table by manually refreshing the DT.

 ```
 alter dynamic table customer_sales_data_history refresh;